postmannen/steward/README.md

 - The handling of all messages is done by spawning up a process for handling the message in it's own thread.
 This allows us to down on the **individual message level** keep the state for each message both in regards to ACK's, error handling, send retries, and rerun of a method for a message if the first run was not successful.

 - Processes for handling messages on a host can be **restarted** upon **failure**, or asked to just terminate and send a message back to the operator that something have gone seriously wrong.
-This is right now just partially implemented to test that the concept works, where the **action=no-action**.
+This is right now just partially implemented to test that the concept works, where the error action is  **action=no-action**.

 - Publisher Processes on a node for handling new messages for new nodes will automatically be spawned when needed if it does not already exist.

 - Messages not fully processed or not started yet will be automatically rehandled if the service is restarted since the current state of all the messages being processed are stored on the local node in a **key value store** until they are finished.

-- All messages processed by a publisher will be written to a log file as they are processed, with all the information needed to recreate the same message if needed, or it can be used for auditing.
+- All messages processed by a publisher will be written to a log file after they are processed, with all the information needed to recreate the same message if needed, or it can be used for auditing.

 - All handling down to the process and message level are handled concurrently.
 So if there are problems handling one message sent to a node on a subject it will not affect the messages being sent to other nodes, or other messages sent on other subjects to the same host.